amarnathreddy0201/amarnathreddy0201/README.md

 > - DL excels with **unstructured data** like images, audio, and text, requiring **large datasets** and more computation.

+# Question: Can you explain how BoT-SORT works in multi-object tracking?

+Answer:
+BoT-SORT is a multi-object tracking (MOT) algorithm that improves over ByteTrack by adding appearance features and camera motion compensation.
+The goal is to assign consistent IDs to objects across video frames.

+Here’s how it works step by step:

+### 1) Detection Input

+It takes object detections from a detector like YOLO.
+Each detection includes bounding box, confidence score, and class.

+### 2) Motion Prediction (Kalman Filter)

+Each existing track predicts its next position using a Kalman filter, which models the motion of objects over time.

+### 3) Camera Motion Compensation

+If the camera itself is moving (e.g., surveillance, drone), BoT-SORT adjusts predictions using global motion estimation, so the tracker is robust in dynamic scenes.

+### 4) Affinity Calculation (Matching Strength)

+For associating detections with existing tracks, BoT-SORT combines:

+IOU overlap (spatial consistency)

+Appearance features from a ReID model (visual similarity)

+Motion distance from the Kalman filter prediction

+### 5) Data Association (Hungarian Algorithm)

+Using the affinity matrix, it assigns detections to tracks with the Hungarian algorithm.

+Unmatched detections start new tracks, while unmatched tracks may be terminated.

+### 6) Track Update

+Tracks are updated with the matched detection’s bounding box, motion state, and appearance embedding.

+### 7) Final Output

+Each object gets a unique ID, which remains consistent across frames, even under occlusion or camera movement.

 # LINUX Interview questions

 ### 1) How to check server down in linux.